 Debt collectors are well known for the way they do business.
 They’re much more concerned with getting paid than with how they go about collecting the debt.

-As long as they can get a consumer to pay the debt that is owed they care little about consumers’ rights or even whether they are hounding the right person.
-It is up to consumers themselves to be informed of state laws that deal with debt collection.
+As long as they can collect the debt, they care little about consumers’ rights or even whether they are hounding the right person.
+It’s up to consumers themselves to be informed of state laws that deal with debt collection.

-The statute of limitations on debt plays a big role when it comes to collection agencies and whether they’re in a gray area in terms of collecting debts from consumers.
+The time frame set by the statute of limitations for debt collection is a major factor in determining the legitimacy of collection agencies’ efforts to recover debts from consumers.
 The purpose behind statutes of limitations is to give consumers protection from unpaid debts that are very old.

 Only in the most extreme cases can consumers be collected upon, even decades after the original debt was incurred.
-In some cases, like credit card debt and other unsecured debt, the statute of limitations is up to seven years since there was activity on the account.
+In some cases, like credit card debt and other unsecured debt, the statute of limitations is up to seven years after the date of the last activity.

 Be Careful When Dealing with Debt Collectors

-Some debt collectors attempt to cheat the system, which is why you should be on your toes as a consumer, even if the debt is actually yours.
+As a consumer, you need to be cautious even if you are responsible for a debt, as some debt collectors may try to deceive you.
 When it comes to your own personal finances, no one else is going to have your best interest at heart.

-You should be informed of the Fair Debt Collection Practices Act (FDCPA), which is a federal law, and your state’s laws and rules that govern debt collection.
+You should be aware of the Fair Debt Collection Practices Act (FDCPA), which is a federal law that regulates debt collection.
+In addition, you should know your state’s debt collection laws and rules.
 Debt collectors are notorious for their unscrupulous tactics when it comes to attempting to get consumers to pay up on past-due debt.

-If a debt collector violates the terms of the FDCPA, you can file a complaint with your local attorney general’s office, the Federal Trade Commission (FTC), or the Consumer Financial Protection Bureau (CFPB).
+If a debt collector violates the terms of the FDCPA, you have several options for taking action.
+You can file a complaint with your local attorney general’s office, the Federal Trade Commission (FTC), or the Consumer Financial Protection Bureau (CFPB).

 In many cases, consumers pay off these debts because they continue to appear on their credit reports.
 Just because the debt appears on your credit report doesn’t necessarily mean you have to pay it.